onokje/agendatest/Readme.md

 ## Database
 - setup your database of choice.
 Default is to use sqlite.
 See below.
 - execute the database migrations by running `php bin/console d:m:m`
-- load database fixtures by running: `php bin/console doctrine:fixtures:load`
+- load database fixtures by running: `php bin/console d:fixtures:load`

 #### sqlite setup
 - install sqlite driver to use sqlite (on ubuntu/debian): `sudo apt install php7.4-sqlite3`